viasmo1/edem-airflow-practise/README.md

 - How would you prevent the behavior of the previous question?
 (TIP: DAG `catchup` parameter)
 - Now imagine that you want the `catchup` to be true but you only want to execute 5 days.
 How would you do that?
 (TIP: control parallelism in the DAG)

+#### DAG debugging

+- Run the DAG `branch_debug`:
+  - What do you see?
+Try to debug it.
+  - How would you pass the number as a parameter?
+(TIP: use `Param`)
+- Explain DAG `explain_dag`:
+  - What happens if the `transform` task fails?
+  - How would you make it try again if it fails?
+  - What happens if the `load` task is skipped?
+Will the complete notification still run?
+- Analyse DAG `dag_refactor`:
+  - How do you think it can be improved?
+(TIP: check Dynamic DAGs)

 ### ETL practise: WordPress

 - We want to save in a JSON file the posts of a WordPress website.
 How can we do that?